 Laura Moss: B.A.
 Victoria College in the University of Toronto (1991), M.A.
 University of Guelph (1993), Ph.D.
 Queen’s University (1998).
 From 1998-2002, she taught at the University of Manitoba and moved to the University of British Columbia in July 2002.

-She is currently Professor of English in the Department of English Language and Literatures at UBC where she teaches Canadian and African literatures.
+Laura Moss is Professor of English in the Department of English Language and Literatures at UBC where she primarily teaches Canadian and African literatures.

-She is currently serving as the Academic Convenor for Congress 2019, the annual Congress of the Social Sciences and Humanities.
-Congress 2019 will be held at UBC from June 1-7, 2019 with the theme “Circles of Conversation.”
+Laura Moss served as the Academic Convenor for Congress 2019, the annual Congress of the Social Sciences and Humanities.
+Congress 2019 was held at UBC from June 1-7, 2019 with the theme “Circles of Conversation” and with 10,612 people in attendance.

 One of its founding members in 2012, Moss has been an active member of CWILA (Canadian Women in the Literary Arts, see http://cwila.com/), serving on its board of directors (2012-14) and as manager of the jury for the Inaugural Critic-in-Residence in 2012.
 In 2013-14, Moss led the UBC GRSJ-CWILA Research Network (see http://grsj.arts.ubc.ca/research/thematic-networks/ )(see also the UBC Institute for Gender Race Sexuality and Social Justice).